Coalición Floresta Logo Coalición Floresta Search Buscar

 Pull quotesCitas destacadas

-"A biological corridor shall be officially recognized by the Costa Rican State and society at large, once it meets the following requirements..."
+"A biological corridor shall be officially recognized by the Costa Rican State and society in general, once it meets the following requirements[...]"

 • "Todos los corredores biológicos que se encuentren ubicados dentro del Mapa Nacional de Corredores Biológicos publicado por el SINAC, serán reconocidos como los corredores biológicos oficiales de Costa Rica."